 - Gum disease

+No matter the reason for your sensitive teeth, it is important that you schedule an appointment to see your dentist sooner rather than later.
 After all, you do want to get back to enjoying ice cream again, right?

 How a Dentist Can Help Your Sensitive Teeth